 For operands with integer types smaller than the target word size, promotion to a larger type of the same word length as the target size occurs.
 This implicit cast occurs before any arithmetic operations take place.

 For example, when the target word size is 32 bits, an implicit cast to int32 occurs for operands with a type of uint8, uint16, int8, or int16 before any arithmetic operations occur.

 Suppose that you have the following expression, where y, u1, u2, and u3 are of uint8 type:

 Based on integer promotion rules, that expression is equivalent to the following statements:

 uint8_T u1, u2, u3, y; int32_T tmp, result; tmp = (int32_T) u1 + (int32_T) u2; result = tmp - (int32_T) u3; y = (uint8_T) result;

 For each calculation, the following data types and saturation limits apply.

 Suppose that u1, u2, and u3 are equal to 200.
 Because the saturation limits depend on the intermediate data types and not the operand types, you get the following values:

 y is 200.

-Suppose that you select Enable overflow detection (with debugging) in the Simulation Target pane of the Model Configuration Parameters dialog box.
-When you select Saturate on integer overflow, the Stateflow® debugger does not flag cases of integer overflow during simulation.
-However, the debugger continues to flag the following situations:
+Suppose that you select Detect wrap on overflow (with debugging) in the Simulation Target pane of the Model Configuration Parameters dialog box.
+When you select Saturate on integer overflow, Stateflow® does not flag cases of integer overflow during simulation.
+However, Stateflow continues to flag the following situations: